perticascatalin/ProblemSolving/RS/queens_and_knights.md

 Knights Problem: `kla.cpp`

 **Lookahead**: Prioritize exploring moves landing in a position where the number of possible moves is the lowest.

+### Conclusions

+Consistency validation (problem reduction) more effective than look ahead (search strategy) in the case of Queens problem and viceversa in the case of Knights problem.
+However, this outcome is influenced by the details of the implementation.